Dear Brady Fiechter

 1. Sony and Microsoft are going to duke it out again for the mainstream.
 While Nintendo is going to fall further into its niche market.
 However, there will still be several interesting things to look for:

 Will the lead Microsoft is taking now really matter, with their dirty shortages trick?
 Will Sony’s whole root kit thing and failure to use good memory storage really hurt them and allow Microsoft to rule the domestic US game market?
 I have a feeling that if Sony doesn’t amend its ways and stop the nonsense many game companies will pull out and work more with the Xbox people in an attempt to not lose sales.
-This will especially be a big deal next holiday season when Xbox 360 and PS3 are going for each others throats. → Show me the reading!
+This will especially be a big deal next holiday season when Xbox 360 and PS3 are going for each others throats.
+I have a hunch that Sony will do its best to save face and eventually come out slightly bruised but ok, leaving the death struggle for the NEXT generation of system warfare. → The happiest post on Earth.

 The state of videogame movies